aspose-font/Aspose.Font-API-References/english/java/com.aspose.font/_index.md

 ---
 title: com.aspose.font
 second_title: Aspose.Font for Java API Reference
-description: The com.aspose.font is a root package for all classes that deal fonts.
+description: The com.aspose.font is a root package for all classes that deal with fonts.
 type: docs
 weight: 10
 url: /java/com.aspose.font/
 ---

-The **com.aspose.font** is a root package for all classes that deal fonts.
+The **com.aspose.font** is a root package for all classes that deal with fonts.

 ## Classes